10 Best Index Funds in 2024 for Your Portfolio

 What is considered a good expense ratio?

-So anything below the average should be considered a good expense ratio.
-But it’s important to keep these costs in perspective and realize that the difference between an expense ratio of 0.10 percent and 0.05 percent is just $5 per year for every $10,000 invested.
+Anything below the average is considered a good expense ratio.
+However, differences between 0.10 percent and 0.05 percent expense ratios represent just $5 per year per $10,000 invested.
 Still, there’s no reason to pay more for an index fund tracking the same index.

 Is now a good time to buy index funds?